 Finally, U.S. News inexplicably places every ABA accredited law school on the list of "The Best."
 The best at what?
 U.S. News doesn't say.
 But it implies that every school on the list is good.
 The truth is that once costs and employment outcomes are considered, many schools are a bad choice for many people.
 The U.S. News rankings provide no help in drawing the line.

 Prospective students often believe that while U.S. News ranks do not directly correlate to employment outcomes, that they are at least a very good proxy.
 For the very top schools, this more or less holds up.
 For the remaining 90%+ of law schools that the vast majority of students will be attending the correlation between U.S. News rank and job placement is miniscule.

-The first chart below compares a law school's U.S. News rank to its LST Employment Score.
+The first chart below compares a law school's U.S. News rank to its LST Employment Score for the class of 2011.
 As you can see, outside of the very top schools you cannot use a U.S. News rank to predict employment outcomes.